matfra/timelapse-xmp-editor/README.md

-# timelapse-xmp-editor (WIP, not ready for use)
+# timelapse-xmp-editor
-This tool allows you to generate xmp files with gradual development settings to a set of pictures in order to make beautiful timelapses with varying lighting conditions (typically during sunrise and sunset)
+This tool allows you to generate xmp files with gradual development settings (interpolation) to a set of pictures in order to make beautiful timelapses with varying lighting conditions (typically during sunrise and sunset)

 ## Requirements
 - python3